OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

  - Multi-Tenancy
 ---

-## Introduction
-In a previous post, a colleague of mine, wrote about the [benefits of multi-tenancy](https://octopus.com/blog/better-multi-tenancy-with-octopus#using-multiple-environments) in Octopus.
-Designing an application to fit multi-tenancy is arguably much easier when you start, but where do you start with an existing application?
-I've often seen some of our customers take the initial approach of creating customer-specific environments when deploying multiple instances of the same application to each of their customers.
-This often leads to complicated lifecycles, unclear release dashboards, and complex variable scoping for projects.
+In a previous post, Mark Harrison wrote about the [benefits of multi-tenancy](https://octopus.com/blog/better-multi-tenancy-with-octopus#using-multiple-environments) in Octopus.
+Designing an application to fit multi-tenancy is arguably easier when you start, but where do you start with an existing application?
+I often see customers initially create customer-specific environments when deploying multiple instances of the same application, to each of their customers.
+This can lead to complicated lifecycles, unclear release dashboards, and complex variable scoping for projects.

 Fortunately, since Octopus 2.0, the Octopus REST API has been available to help us out.
-Using a fake project called Vet Clinic, I will show you how you can leverage the Octopus REST API to get started with automating your conversion to multi-tenancy.
+Using a sample project called Vet Clinic, I show you how you can leverage the Octopus REST API and start automating your conversion to multi-tenancy.

-## Initial Project State
+## Initial project state

-Taking a look at the overview screen of the Vet Clinic project, we can see that I have a variety of different environments I can deploy the project to.
-Some of the environments available are customer-specific and include the customer name.
-These are the environments that I will convert to tenants.
+The overview screen of the Vet Clinic project shows a variety of environments I can deploy the project to.
+Some of the available environments are customer-specific and include the customer name.
+These are the environments I'll convert to tenants.

 ![Vet Clinic project overview](vet-clinic-overview.png)

 The project has multiple variables being scoped to each environment to specify the value for the customer.
-The variables that are scoped to customer environments we will convert to project templates to provide each tenant we create with the specific variable values for tenanted deployments.
-Variables scoped to generic environments such as *Development* and *Test* will be kept as project-specific variables for un-tenanted deployments.
+It's the variables scoped to customer environments that we'll convert to project templates, to provide each tenant we create with the specific variable values for tenanted deployments.
+Variables scoped to generic environments such as *Development* and *Test* will be kept as project-specific variables for untenanted deployments.

 ![Vet Clinic project variables](vet-clinic-project-variables.png)

-The last piece we will take a look at is the project's lifecycle.
-Since each customer has their specific environment, each phase in the lifecycle has multiple environments to which I can deploy the project.
-We will create a new lifecycle with a single environment for each phase that the project can deploy to.
+The last piece is the project's lifecycle.
+Each customer has their specific environment, and each phase in the lifecycle has multiple environments to which we can deploy the project.
+We create a new lifecycle with a single environment for each phase that the project can deploy to.
 The old lifecycle will determine what environments each new tenant can have the project deployed to.

 ![Vet Clinic lifecycle](vet-clinic-lifecycle.png)

-## Getting Started
+## Getting started

-To get started with my conversion process, I decided to create a new project alongside my existing Vet Clinic project to test out my changes in parallel without worrying about any mishaps disrupting my current project's deployments.
-I accomplished this by [cloning the existing project](https://octopus.com/docs/projects#clone-a-project).
-Once I was happy with the results, I could remove the new project and run the conversions scripts on the old project or move everything else to the new project and eventually retire the old project.
+To start the conversion process, I create a new project alongside my existing Vet Clinic project.
+I do this by [cloning the existing project](https://octopus.com/docs/projects#clone-a-project).
+The clone allows me to test changes in parallel, without worrying about mishaps disrupting my current project's deployments.

+After I’m happy with results on the cloned project, I can remove it and run the conversions scripts on the original project.
+Alternatively I can move everything to the new, cloned project and eventually retire the original project.

 :::hint
 For any project that you would like to connect tenants to you will need to enable tenanted deployments on that project.
 Documentation on how to do that can be found [here](https://octopus.com/docs/tenants/tenant-creation/tenanted-deployments).